w3f/polkadot-wiki/docs/learn/learn-offenses.md

   which parablock to second and they cannot second another.
 If another seconding vote would be found we will punish them (somewhat lightly as of now but there's little to gain from this).
-All of this is made slightly more complicated with [asynchronous backing](./learn-async-backing.md) as it is not longer 1 candidate per relay chain block as backers can back blocks "into the future" optimistically.
+All of this is made slightly more complicated with [asynchronous backing](./learn-async-backing.md) as it is no longer 1 candidate per relay chain block as backers can back blocks "into the future" optimistically.
 See
   [this page](https://paritytech.github.io/polkadot-sdk/book/node/backing/statement-distribution.html#seconding-limit).
 - **Seconded + Valid Equivocation:** This happens when a malicious node first seconds something